bagdeabhishek/bagdeabhishek.github.io/musings/delegating-tasks-to-smaller-models-without-losing-quality/index.md

 ### Problem framing
 The deployment problem has three competing objectives:

-1. **Quality** — keep output quality close to the frontier model’s quality on the tasks that matter.
+1. **Quality** — keep output quality close to the frontier model's quality on the tasks that matter.
 2. **Cost and latency** — reduce token spend, wall-clock latency, and infrastructure overhead.
 3. **Operational reliability** — avoid silent failure modes, especially in software workflows where regressions may only appear later.